-Nominal CPUE at the beginning of the 2012/13 season were high (January, February and March; 0.9-1.0 kg/traplift) but decreased significantly (to 0.5 and 0.4 kg/traplift) by May and June.
-These low values of CPUE are similar to those observed in the years immediately preceding the closure of this fishery in 2005 and 2006.
-This indicated that residual legal stock levels were lower in 2013 compared to the high levels in 2012 but still higher than the low levels occurring up to the mid- 2000s.
-This was confirmed by information obtained by observers on board commercial vessels which found crab numbers for June in particular, were very low.
-The overall nominal catch rate for 2012/13 was 0.8 kg/traplift for this fishery.
+Nominal CPUE at the beginning of the 2013/14 season ranged between 0.7 and 0.8 kg/traplift from December to February and decreased to 0.5 kg/traplift in April and May.
+These low values of monthly CPUE were similar to those observed in the years immediately preceding the closure of this fishery in 2005 and 2006 indicating that stock levels were very low and similar to those in 2005 and 2006.
+The overall nominal catch rate for 2013/14 was 0.7 kg/traplift for this fishery.